 Crime rate: 28.37 incidents per 1,000 residents

-Petworth has recently seen an increase in criminal activity, placing it among the more challenging neighborhoods in Washington DC.
+Petworth has recently seen rising incidents of burglaries, assaults, and car thefts, placing it among the dangerous areas in Washington DC.
 Although it remains a close-knit community, the risk of assaults and robberies has risen.
-Midway through the year, crime stats Washington DC indicated that these incidents are higher than average in several parts of the area.
+The crime stats in Washington DC have indicated that these incidents are higher than average in several parts of the area.

 8. Mount Pleasant